orca-pet3910/ol/README.md

 ## how do i separate statements?
 **(important, do NOT get confused)** a double whitespace. also it apparently breaks strings when double whitespaces are in a string because of my coding skills

+## funniest feature in your opinion?
+the `eat` command. it's so funny lolll

 enjoy this useless thing i made for totally no reason